BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ## Installation

-Before you can use this script, ensure you have Python installed, you already have an existing Content Encryption Key(CEK), and you are executing the commands in this README in the folder that contains this script.
+Ensure you have Python installed, you already have an existing Content Encryption Key (CEK), and you are executing the commands in the folder that contains this script.

 ### Environment Setup

-To keep your python dependencies local to this script, you should use python's virtual environment module.
-You can do this by running the following commands:
+It's recommended to use Python's virtual environment to keep dependencies local:

 ```bash
 python3 -m venv .venv